Analysing Factorizations of Action-Value Networks for Cooperative Multi-Agent Reinforcement Learning: Related Work

-Many works address the problem of the exponentially large joint action space by exploiting centralized learning. \citeauthor{coma} \cite{coma} present an architecture based on the actor-critic framework with multiple independent actors but a single centralized critic used to efficiently estimate both $Q$-values and a counterfactual baseline to tackle the credit assignment problem and guide the agents through the learning process under partial observability.
-However, this work still represents $Q(s,a)$ monolithically, and thus can experience scalability issues.
-On the other hand, \citeauthor{maac} \cite{maac} maintain a different critic network for every actor, together with an inferred policy for the other agents in the environment, and apply the approach both on cooperative and competitive task. \citeauthor{vdn} \cite {vdn} address the problem by training the agents independently by using a value decomposition method that represents the original $Q$-function as the sum of local terms depending only on agent-wise information, while \citeauthor{qmix} extend this idea by representing the $Q$-function using a monotonic nonlinear combination with a mixing network on top of such individual terms, so that the maximization step can still be performed in an efficient way.
-While such mixing networks may lead to more accurate $Q$-values, our investigation shows that for many coordination problems, individual $Q$-components may not suffice.
+Another line of work addressing the problem of the exponentially large joint action space exploits the paradigm of centralized learning with decentralized execution. \citeauthor{coma} \cite{coma} present COMA, an architecture based on the actor-critic framework with multiple independent actors but a single centralized critic used to efficiently estimate both $Q$-values and a counterfactual baseline to tackle the credit assignment problem and guide the agents through the learning process under partial observability.
+On the other hand, \citeauthor{maac} \cite{maac} propose MADDPG, expanding DDPG \cite{ddpg} to work in multi-agent systems by maintaining a different centralized critic network for every actor that estimate $Q$-values for each agents, considering the actions and observations of other agents, and apply their approach on both cooperative and competitive continuous tasks.
+However, these works still represents $Q(s,a)$ monolithically, and thus can experience scalability issues. \citeauthor{vdn} \cite{vdn} address the problem with value decomposition networks, training a set of independent agents collectively by using a value decomposition method that represents the original $Q$-function as the sum of local terms depending only on agent-wise information, while \citeauthor{qmix} \cite{qmix} extend this idea in QMIX by representing the $Q$-function using a monotonic non-linear combination of individual $Q$-values, weighted with an additional mixing network conditioned on the global state signal, so that the maximization step can still be performed in an efficient way.
+While such mixing networks may lead to more accurate $Q$-values in the sequential domain, our investigation shows that for many coordination problems, individual $Q$-components may not suffice. \citeauthor{qtran} \cite{qtran} propose QTRAN, an algorithm that transform a joint action-value function into another one with the same optimal joint action that can be easily factorized in individual components so that a monotonicity constraint is respected and thus action selection can be performed locally. \citeauthor{maven} \cite{maven} investigate the effect of poor exploration in value-based methods and propose MAVEN, an hybrid approach that improve value-based methods by conditioning them on a shared latent variable controlled by a hierarchical policy to improve over standard exploration methods, resulting in extended temporal exploration and improved performance.